Here you will find answers to some frequently asked questions our leaseholders might have about costs and funding.

-The government has recently increased the amount available through the Building Safety Fund to £5 billion.
-However, the fund is still only available to buildings over 18 meters high.
-We will need to look at other ways to fund works on buildings that are under 18 meters high, including trying to recoup costs from contractors.
+The government has recently increased the amount available through the Building Safety Fund to £5billion.
+However, the fund is still only available to buildings over 18 metres in height.
+We will need to look at other ways to fund works on buildings that are under 18 meters high, including trying to recoup costs from the contractor.

 Why can’t A2Dominion pay?

 We have over 500 developments that need to be inspected and any repairs needed will cost a significant amount.
 We will pursue every reasonable option open to us to fund repairs and will only pass costs on to leaseholders as a last resort.